Genesee County, New York

 Genesee County is a county in the U.S. state of New York.
 As of the 2020 census, the population was 58,388.
 Its county seat is Batavia.
 Its name is from the Seneca word Gen-nis'-hee-yo, meaning "the Beautiful Valley".
 The county was created in 1802 and organized in 1803.
 The county is part of the Finger Lakes region of the state.

 Genesee County comprises the Batavia, NY micropolitan statistical area, which is also in the Rochester-Batavia-Seneca Falls, NY combined statistical area.
 It is in Western New York.
-It is the namesake of Genesee County, Michigan; that is, the Michigan county was named for Genesee County, New York.
+It is the namesake of Genesee County, Michigan.

 History

 Precontact era

 The archaeological record at the Hiscock Site, in Byron, New York goes back 10,000 to 12,000 years to the Ice Age.
 Researchers have found a variety of humanmade tools, ceramics, metal, and leather, along with a mastodon jaw, tusks, and teeth and assorted animal bones, indicating long occupation of the site.
 This site is among North America's most important for archaeological artifacts from the Ice Age.

 Different Indigenous peoples lived in the area for thousands of years.
 Centuries before European arrival, the Iroquoian-speaking Seneca Nation developed in the central part of present-day New York; it became one of the first Five Nations of the Haudenosaunee (Iroquois Confederacy).
 Beginning in 1639 and lasting for the rest of the century, the Seneca led an invasion of Western New York as part of the Beaver Wars, driving out the existing tribes of Wenro, Erie and Neutrals.